-Whether used for packaging boxes, calendars, manuals or other applications, the coating impacts the final look and appeal of the product.
+Whether used for packaging boxes, calendars, manuals, or other applications, the coating impacts the final look and appeal of the product.

-AQ (Aqueous) coating is a popular choice because of its unique advantages, specific applications and cost-effectiveness.
+AQ (Aqueous) coating is a popular choice because of its unique advantages, specific applications, and cost-effectiveness.

-What is Aqueous Coating?
+What is Aqueous (AQ) Coating?

-Different Types of AQ (Aqueous) Coating
+Types of AQ Coatings

 Gloss: If you’re looking for a less showy and more muted gloss finish, AQ coating is an ideal solution.
-For high gloss, UV coating or film laminates are better options.
+For a high gloss, UV coating or film laminates are better options.

 Soft touch coating: Soft touch aqueous coating creates a velvety texture with a mellow appearance compared to a glossy finish.

-Pencil receptive: This coating is receptive to pencil, ink and laser.
+Pencil receptive: This coating is receptive to pencil, ink, and laser.
 It comes in handy for applications where the quality of the pencil/laser/ink marking/imprint is important.

-Dry erase: An alternative to laminate, dry erase AQ coating achieves a high gloss effect and is an inexpensive solution.
+Dry erase: An alternative to laminate, dry-erase AQ coating achieves a high gloss effect and is an inexpensive solution.